ranja-sarkar/search/README.md

 In 2024, [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) arrived with a substantially updated [diffusion-based architecture](https://www.ibm.com/think/topics/diffusion-models) that is capable of predicting the joint structure of complexes including proteins, nucleic acids, small molecules, ions and modified residues.
 And it is highly accurate.
 The [AlphaFold Server](https://alphafoldserver.com/welcome) is a web service made available to all by **Google Deepmind**, it is powered by the newest **AlphaFold3 model**.

 In 2017, neither did I know much about [neural networks or deep learning](https://ranja-sarkar.github.io/2026/02/12/neural-network.html) nor did I have AlphaFold to use for prediction of the RbPL structure.
-Maybe, now is a good time to restart the work utilizing AlphaFold, or it might already have been published!
+Maybe, now is a good time to restart the work utilizing AlphaFold.

+Or maybe, it has already been published!